-As I said before, it was literally like sound was being sucked out of the room.
+When we performed for the class, it was so quiet, it was literally like sound was being sucked out of the room.
 It was a nightmare.

-But even if I wasn’t gonna be a good writer… Perhaps I could still be the performer of the class.
+But even if I apparently wasn’t gonna be a good writer… Perhaps I could still be the performer of the class.
 Someone from year two came to perform for us on the first day.
 Maybe I could at least be her.

-And it actually looked like my dream of singing a bunch would’ve maybe come true…
+Anyway!
+Back to performing, it actually looked like my dream of singing a bunch would’ve maybe come true…

 I later (much later – way too late) saw that one of the stars of the class had written me, asking if I’d sing as Blanche in his Streetcar Named Desire song the following week (the week I missed).

 I was already planning on being out the Monday following that terrible class in a silence chamber.